-Registry offices in the country keep national records on registries of births, marriages and deaths.
-Data on citizens' personal status is entered into local databases and replicated into the central registry at the Ministry of Public Administration.
+Registry offices in the country keep national records on Registries of Births, Marriages and Deaths.
+Data on citizens' personal status is entered into local databases and replicated into the Central Database Registry on Personal Data at the Ministry of Justice and Administration.

-Personal Identification Number (OIB/PIN) Registry
+Personal Identification Number Registry

 Personal identification numbers are given to natural and legal persons.
-The Personal Identification Number (OIB/PIN) Registry receives updates on natural persons from the registry of births, deaths and marriages, and about legal persons from the registries of non-profit institutions (8 registries) as well as from the court registry on legal entities.
+The Personal Identification Number (OIB/PIN) Registry receives updates on natural persons from the Registry of Births, Deaths and Marriages, and about legal persons from the Registries of Non-profit Institutions (eight registries) as well as from the Court Registry on Legal Entities.
 The data exchanged gives a clear indication of changes in the life events and status of Croatia's citizens.
-This information is then shared (upon request or by submitting a notification) with other relevant registries, such as the Pension Registry or the Tax Administration.
+This information is then shared (upon request or by submitting a notification) with other relevant registries, such as the Pension Registry or the Tax Administration Registry.
 All relevant government bodies involved in the implementation of the OIB/PIN project update their information systems whenever necessary to include processes related to the personal identification number.
 The Tax Administration (which also performs the duties of a Tax Registry), the Land and the Commercial Registries are centralised by default.